AOEpeople/docker-images/README.md

 # AOE Docker Images

-This repository contains commond docker images used internally by AOE.
+This repository contains common docker images used internally by AOE.